Intermittent telephone issues

-The aims, objecitives, tools and powers we have to help us enforce planning and Building Control in Luton.
+The aims, objectives, tools and powers we have to help us enforce planning and Building Control in Luton, including the planning enforcement charter.

 If you are not involved, no action will be taken against you.
 If you are involved, we will advise you of the details of the breach and how it can be remedied.